Sri Lankan lawmakers prepare to vote on new president

 Students and political activists said they planned protests Tuesday.
 Some intimidating posts circulating on social media warned lawmakers against returning to their constituencies if they vote for Wickremesinghe.

-Parliament was heavily guarded by hundreds of soldiers, its entry points barricaded.
+After the protesters briefly took over public buildings last week in startlingly dramatic scenes, Parliament was heavily guarded by hundreds of soldiers, its entry points barricaded.
 Staff at parliament and reporters were thoroughly searched before they were allowed to enter.
+Navy boats patrolled in the lake surrounding Parliament.

 Sri Lanka's economy has collapsed, its foreign exchange reserves depleted, and it has suspended repayment of foreign loans.
 Its population is struggling with shortages of essentials like medicine, fuel and food.